Celidor/bad-lambda/README.md

 * Returns the environment variables of container executing Lambda
 * Includes AWS security token details which can be used to assume Lambda role

-WARNING - this could lead to AWS account takeover if the Lambda role is excessive
+WARNING - could lead to AWS account takeover with excessive Lambda role policy permissions

 ## DEV environment